 Parking Permits Campus Transportation Visitor/Event Parking Parking Citations Appeals Transportation Services Driver ID Task Force Mission Statements Contact Us

 All vehicles parked on campus must display a valid campus permit.
 No permit is needed if parked in a metered space, but the meter must be paid.
 If you are a visitor to campus, please see Visitor Information regarding your parking options.
-If you will be parking on campus using an ADA (Disabled) placard, please see our Disabled Parking Policy.
+If you will be parking on campus using an ADA (disabled) placard, you still need a permit

-The permit will state the type of lots in which you can park (A, S, Ramp, etc.).
+You permit will state the type of lots in which you can park (A, S, ramp, etc.).
 Be sure to park only in lots or spaces specified by your permit type.